impostor5875/the-funny/README.md

 also flxtweens are good

-btw this was the build used in manny edition v3
+btw this was the build used in manny edition v3 and the upcoming v4

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.